What Is the Difference Between Joint and Sole Custody?

 • Extracurricular activities.

 It is important to keep in mind that parental responsibilities for significant decisions do not define your relationship with your child.
 Even if you have not been allocated any decision-making authority, you still have the right to parenting time with your child.
-At Mirabella, Kincaid, Frederick & Mirabella, LLC, our experienced attorneys can help you exercise your rights and to maintain a healthy, positive parent-child relationship.
+The only reason you would be denied parenting time is if there is evidence that spending time with you would put your child's physical or emotional health at risk.
+Even if there are concerns about your child's well-being, you may be able to have regular parenting time with restrictions in place, such as the requirement to have supervision present.
+At Mirabella, Kincaid, Frederick & Mirabella, LLC, our experienced attorneys can help you exercise your rights and ensure that you can maintain a healthy, positive parent-child relationship.

 There is nothing more important than providing for the well-being of your children, and our lawyers are here to assist you in doing just that.
 Contact our office today and speak to a member of our team about your case.
 Call 630-665-7300 for a confidential consultation.
 We are proud to serve families in Wheaton, Naperville, Oak Brook, Downers Grove, and the rest of DuPage County and Northern Illinois.